Protocol Wars: Early computer networking

-Pioneers vs PTTs
+Packet switching vs circuit switching

 Computer science was an emerging discipline in the late 1950s that began to consider time-sharing between computer users and, later, the possibility of achieving this over wide area networks.
+In the early 1960s, J. C. R. Licklider proposed the idea of a universal computer network while working at Bolt Beranek & Newman (BBN) and, later, leading the Information Processing Techniques Office (IPTO) at the Advanced Research Projects Agency (ARPA, later, DARPA) of the US Department of Defense (DoD).
+Independently, Paul Baran at RAND in the US and Donald Davies at the National Physical Laboratory (NPL) in the UK invented new approaches to the design of computer networks.

-In the 1960s, Paul Baran in the United States and Donald Davies in the United Kingdom found it hard to convince incumbent telephone companies of the merits of their ideas for the design of computer data networks.
-AT&T in the United States and the postal, telegraph and telephone service (PTT) in the United Kingdom, the General Post Office (GPO), had a monopoly on communications infrastructure.
-They believed speech traffic would continue to dominate data traffic and believed in traditional telegraphic techniques.
-Baran published a series of briefings and papers about dividing information into "message blocks" and sending it over distributed networks between 1960 and 1964.
-Davies conceived of and named the concept of packet switching in data communication networks in 1965.
-He proposed a national commercial data network in the UK and built the local-area NPL network to demonstrate and research his ideas.
-One of the first uses of the term 'protocol' in a data-communication context occurs in a 1967 memorandum entitled A Protocol for Use in the NPL Data Communications Network written by two members of Donald Davies' team, Roger Scantlebury and Keith Bartlett, who were working on protocols for the NPL network.
+Baran published a series of papers between 1960 and 1964 about dividing information into "message blocks" and dynamically routing them over distributed networks.
+Davies conceived of and named the concept of packet switching using high-speed interface computers for data communication in 1965–1966.
+He proposed a national commercial data network in the UK, and designed the local-area NPL network to demonstrate and research his ideas.
+The first use of the term protocol in a modern data-communication context occurs in an April 1967 memorandum A Protocol for Use in the NPL Data Communications Network written by two members of Davies' team, Roger Scantlebury and Keith Bartlett.